-MTFAB 601 0 units

-Exploring Metal Fabrication
+MTFAB 601 0 units Exploring Metal Fabrication 4 hours lecture, 13 hours laboratory Grading: non graded.

 This course is an introduction to metal fabrication.
 This course will allow the student to explore the basic safety requirements and metal fabrication processes found in the advance manufacturing and welding industries.